 - Keep frequently used items readily available.
 Whatever the older adult tends to want to use or hold most often should be placed in a visible location where he or she can find it quickly.
 Adding labels with words or pictures of what a senior loved one may want to find in cabinets or the refrigerator can also be an excellent way to help avoid irritation.

-Let Heaven at Home Senior Care’s skilled dementia caregivers help maintain the most calming and peaceful environment for a cherished older adult, and provide the skilled, creative, compassionate care that makes life the best it can be.
+Let Heaven at Home Senior Care’s skilled team in dementia care in Denton help maintain the most calming and peaceful environment for a cherished older adult, and provide the skilled, creative, compassionate care that makes life the best it can be.
 Some of the countless ways we are able to improve life for individuals with dementia include:

 - Specially created activities based on a senior’s specific interests and abilities